cltorre3/cltorre3.github.io/index.md

     * Drafted Permit Here: [Air Permit Application, Conditions, Calculations.pdf](https://github.com/cltorre3/cltorre3.github.io/files/10574946/Air.Permit.Application.Conditions.Calculations.pdf)
 * Robotic Grip Aid for Disabled Persons "Bionic Aid" (EGR 314)
     *   Created and helped develop a prototype of an exoskeletal hand that allows the user to have a robotically sealed grip that is controlled by wires embedded in the hand.
 These wires are reeled in when pressure applied to the sensor indicates release, allowing the user to grip the object with control until the release of the hand.
     * Personally in charge of PCB design, production, assembly.
-Also implemented own temperature sensor onto system to prevent damage from possible overcurrent.
+Also implemented own temperature sensor onto system for temperature monitoring.
+Temperature sensor was an analog using a thermistor in a non-inverting Op Amp configuration.
+    * I also personally hand soldered every component on this board.
     * Booth Presentation & Board Design:

 <p float="left">